luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

  - pedestrian detection for driver-assistance (`pedestrian-detection-adas-0002`)
  - pedestrian detection for retail environments (`person-detection-retail-0013`)
  - vehicle detection for driver-assistance (`vehicle-detection-adas-0002`)
- - behicle and license plate detection (`vehicle-license-plate-detection-barrier-0106`)
+ - vehicle and license plate detection (`vehicle-license-plate-detection-barrier-0106`)

 Simply change the paths above to run the other models there, adding the correct labels (or funny ones, should you choose).